Overview

 - For the condition, select the

-condition and the model you make requests with - Under action, select
+modelcondition and the model you make requests with - Under action, select

-and the downgraded model
+Change model toand the downgraded model

 Step 2 - Creating a ruleset

 We’ll now create a ruleset to apply to free-tier users, and trigger our “downgrade” rule.
-Rulesets define which users to apply the associated rules to; in this cookbook we’ll be applying a ruleset on users with metadata indicating that they’re in the free-tier.
+Rulesets define which users to apply the associated rules to; in this cookbook we’ll be applying a ruleset on users with metadata indicating that they’re in the free-tier.- Head to the rulesets page (again accessible from the nav bar)

 - Click to create a new ruleset, giving it a name and description